eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Edge Cleanup

 Edges are just as important as the base.
-To keep you in control in varying conditions, a solid edge tune will be the difference between you traversing an ice ledge and you falling victim to it.
-If you choose to tune your edges and use a file guide, be sure to scrape and brush to expose the base for a better tune.
+To stay in control in varying conditions, a solid edge tune will be the difference between traversing an ice ledge and falling victim to it.
+When choosing to tune skis using a file guide, be sure to scrape and brush to expose the flat base for a better tune.
+Any leftover wax on the base may potentially alter the angle of the guide relative to the base.

 Using an edge guide and file, lightly run along the edge with the grip of a firm handshake.
 Let the tools do the work.
 If plastic is being taken off instead of edge material, cutting back the sidewall material may be necessary.

 ![File and diamond stone](/assets/img/file-diamond-lineup.jpeg) *Photo: Fine teeth file and diamond stone side-by-side.*

-If you plan to remove only a small bit of material, a diamond stone may be more than enough for most.
+When planning to remove only a small bit of material, a diamond stone may be more than enough for most.
 Using an edge file and guide is just about enough, maybe even less in powder.
 As a local go-to technician for many weekend warrior racers, I will prepare the edges at the beginning of the season.
 After each day of skiing, those skiers will just take a diamond stone or ceramic stone and lightly touch up the edges until they feel sharp again.
 This gives the skis a little more longevity because the edge material stays around much longer.

 ### Scrape To Go

 For the last step, we probably left a few marks on our base after using the guide or any other tools to get the edge back in condition.
 For the last step, just take a mid-temperature range of wax and do a full wax and don't scrape.
 More than likely the first ski falls into temperatures that are from -4°C to -12°C. A mid-temp wax will surely fall into this category and leave you with just a scrape and a brushing before heading to the hill!

-Get ready because the season will come sooner than you think!

 ![Toolbox of ski tuning equipment](/assets/img/tuning-box-top.jpeg) *Photo: Toolbox full of ski tuning equipment.*